Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Introduction

-Considering more challenging planning problems in multi-agent settings, an LLM-based agent needs to cooperate with other agents through communication and negotiation, which causes more difficulties in effective feedback.
-Specifically, it is hard for both self-reflection and physical verification to evaluate the effects of individual action in a team outcome of multi-agents.
-Consequently, the feedback mechanisms suffer from either excessive queries of LLMs or frequent interactions with the physical environment.
-For instance, RoCo \cite{mandi2023roco} introduces physical verification as feedback to refine the LLM-generated actions in multi-agent cooperative settings, but faces the difficulty of poor efficiency.
-As we illustrated in Figure~\ref{fig:intro-fig}, RoCo requires excessive interaction to obtain physical feedback and queries to LLMs to get feasible joint-action plans, which can be heavily inefficient for embodied tasks.
-In contrast, various methods in Multi-Agent Reinforcement Learning (MARL) \cite{MAsurvey} have developed value or advantage decomposition theories for credit assignment of multiple agents \cite{QMIX,kuba2022happo}, which provide effective mechanisms to evaluate the contribution of individual actions in accomplishing final tasks and can generate actions for monotonic policy improvement \cite{Mirror}.
-Inspired by these principles, we ask "\emph{How to enhance the reasoning ability of LLMs for embodied multi-agent collaboration} with theoretical supports of MARL?".
-Our objective is to build an efficient feedback and refinement algorithm with utilizing multi-agent advantage functions, for multi-agent planning assisted by LLMs.
+The challenge becomes even more pronounced in embodied multi-agent settings, where LLM-based agents must communicate and negotiate to cooperate effectively.
+Both self-reflection and physical verification struggle to evaluate the impact of individual actions on team outcomes, leading to inefficiencies such as excessive LLM queries or frequent environmental interactions.
+For instance, RoCo \citep{mandi2023roco} integrates physical verification to refine LLM-generated actions in multi-agent scenarios but suffers from poor efficiency due to excessive interactions.
+As shown in Figure~\ref{fig:intro-fig}, RoCo requires excessive interaction to obtain physical feedback and queries to LLMs to get feasible joint-action plans, resulting in the failure.
+In contrast, various methods in Multi-Agent Reinforcement Learning (MARL) \citep{MAsurvey} have developed value or advantage decomposition theories \citep{QMIX,kuba2022happo, Mirror}, which evaluate individual contributions on a team outcome and improve the coordination.
+Inspired by these principles, we ask "\emph{How can we enhance the reasoning efficiency of LLMs for embodied multi-agent collaboration with theoretical supports of MARL?}".
+Our objective is to develop an efficient feedback and refinement algorithm by utilizing multi-agent advantage functions, for multi-agent planning assisted by LLMs.